Compare internet from over 50 providers in our broadband engine.

 Which providers have special plans designed for seniors?

-Currently, there is only one provider with plans explicitly designed for seniors: AGL.
+At the moment, only AGL is offering plans explicitly designed for seniors.
 The AGL Seniors plans are available to anyone holding a Seniors Card in NSW, VIC, QLD or WA.

 For example, in NSW, the Seniors Fixed plan offers fixed rates that won't change for 12 months, no lock-in contract and up to $50 in sign-up credits.
 On top of that, you won't pay extra for sorting your bill out at a post office.

 To see AGL's current offerings for each state, see their reviews page.